rlunaro/yams/README.md

 ## Create a user dedicated for hosting the server files

+For the purpose of this manuail, let's say that the user we are going to create is `minecraft`:

     $ sudo useradd --create-home --shell /bin/bash --user-group minecraft

+And the home directory will be `/home/minecraft`.

 ## Install the necessary packages